lorentzforces/prunejuice/initial-goals.md

 # Requirements

-- specify a unix timestamp and remove any files older than said timestamp
 - specify an interval (seconds, minutes, hours, days) and remove any files older than that interval
 - switch to operate on directories (tool should probably only operate on directories or files in any single invocation, not both)
 - switch to operate based on creation date